krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 Additionally, I want to add STOP command:
 * STOP (mnemonic: `STOP`): wheels no longer spin, power cut-off, servo returns to its default position

-Each mnemonic shall accept values in between: `0..255`. `STOP` mnemonic shall ignore the value but still, make sure to send zero, for clarity.
+Each mnemonic shall accept values in between: `0..255`. `STOP` mnemonic shall ignore the value but still, make sure to send zero, for API consistency.

 You or a control app shall send only one of these mnemonics at the time.
 Sample JSON: